The Hausberg in Gaiselberg

 Description

-Built from 1160 AD, the Hausberg in Gaiselberg is regarded as the best-preserved and largest medieval fortress of its kind in the whole of Austria.
+The Hausberg in Gaiselberg, built from 1160 after the birth of Christ, is considered to be the best preserved and largest medieval fortification of its kind in the whole of Austria.

-The term ‘Hausberg’ refers to a castle on a hill, also known as a motte castle.
-It is partially or completely situated on a mound built by piling up earth, or is cut out of the ground.
-The core of the castle, which is often round, can be protected by palisades and ditches as well as by an outer bailey, the outer enclosure of the castle.
-The main building was usually tower-shaped, made of stone (known as a ‘Festes Haus’, or fortified residence) or wood, and served as a stately residential and defensive building for the lords of the castle.
+The term "Hausberg" or "motte" refers to a castle site on a hill that is partially or completely heaped up or cut out of the terrain.
+The often circular core structure may be protected by palisades and ditches as well as a bailey.
+The usually tower-shaped main building was made of stone ("fortified house") or wood and served as a representative residential and defensive building for the lords of the castle.

-Led by Fritz Felgenhauer, archaeological investigations into the Hausberg in Gaiselberg were carried out systematically between 1958 and 1972.
-It is the largest and best-preserved Hausberg in Austria.
-Today, the castle’s appearance is characterized by a core structure with a triple rampart-and-ditch system.
-The excavations indicate that the earliest structure was built around 1160, probably by the Kuenring family.
-Around 1240, the complex was expanded further to include three sets of walls (a curtain wall) and a ‘Festes Haus’ with stone foundations.
+The Gaiselberg hillfort was systematically archaeologically investigated between 1958 and 1972 under the direction of Fritz Felgenhauer.
+It is the largest and best-preserved local mountain in Austria.
+Its present appearance is characterized by a core structure with a triple rampart-ditch system.
+The excavations indicate that the earliest complex was built around 1160, probably by the Kuenringers.
+Around 1240, the complex was extended further and now consisted of a triple ring wall and a "fortified house" with stone foundations.
 These structures even survived a fire that broke out around 1400.
-Until 1350, the castle was the seat of the Kuenring family.
+The complex served as the seat of the Kuenringers until 1350.

 A knight's seat for 350 years

-Weapons, riding equipment, dice for leisure activities, an artistically painted glass cup that was probably made in Syria and a small clay jousting horse attest to the knightly lifestyle of Gaiselberg’s noble inhabitants.
-The jousting horse is part of a toy tournament set, as shown in illustrations in manuscripts.
-Analysis of the archaeological finds, especially the pottery finds, determined that the settlement developed in three main phases and enabled these to be dated.
+Weapons, riding equipment, play dice for leisure activities, an artistically painted glass beaker, which was probably made in Syria, and a small clay lance horse are evidence of the knightly lifestyle of the aristocratic inhabitants of the Gaiselberg.
+The lance horse is part of a tournament toy, as depicted in illustrations in manuscripts.
+By analyzing the find material, especially the pottery finds, it was possible to determine and date the settlement in three main phases.

-It was only around 350 years after the complex had been built, in the early 16th century, that the ‘Festes Haus’ was demolished and the castle abandoned.
-Today, the Hausberg belongs to the municipality of Gaiselberg.
+It was not until around 350 years after the construction of the complex, at the beginning of the 16th century, that the "Feste Haus" was demolished and the castle abandoned.
+Today, the Hausberg is owned by the municipality of Gaiselberg.

 Location and how to get there